ghudgens/omnibus-puppet/README.md

 Puppet Omnibus project
 ======================
 This project creates full-stack platform-specific packages for `puppet` and `puppetmaster`!
+Puppet master package includes configuration for Unicorn Rack server and Nginx.
+Embedded ruby version can be specified in config/projects/puppet(master).rb

 Installation
 ------------